The Bankrate promise

 - By phone.
 Making a mortgage payment over the phone can be convenient, especially if you’re close to the due date and want to avoid incurring a late fee.
 Call the number on your mortgage statement and be ready to give the customer agent your mortgage account number and banking account information.
 Remember to ask the agent if there is a service charge for phone payments.

 You will need to specify that you want any extra payments or over-payments to be applied to the principal balance of the loan — the main way you reap the savings benefits.
-This is not a default for many lenders, hence you need to spell it out to them.
+This is not a default for many lenders.

-What happens if you miss your mortgage due date?
+What happens if you miss a mortgage payment?

 Additional reporting by Meaghan Hunt